williamgilpin/portbalance/README.md

 In order to calculate a reasonable strategy, this code makes a few assumtions
 + No sells.
 This code finds the best way to invest additional money into your existing portfolio, but it will not include selling off current assests as part of its strategy
 + Greedy.
 Currently, the algorithm used by the app decides the best stock choice on a buy-by-buy basis.
 A more sophisticated algorithm would perform a full convex optimization given constraints on investment.
 However, this is asymptotically equivalent to the results of the greedy algorithm in the limit of large portfolios (>$5k or so)
 + Allocations.
 The "target portfolios" are based entirely on crowdsourced suggestions on public forums like the Bogleheads website.
-Much better long-term performance likely may be achieved by using a unique portfolio strategy based on professional and individualized research.
+They are not necessarily accurate or recommended.